uiseoklee/Pick-Place_Imitation-Learning-Isaac-sim-ROS2/README.md

-# Pick-Place Imitation Learning with Isaac Sim & ROS 2
+# Pick and Place Imitation Learning with Isaac Sim & ROS2

-This project implements Pick-and-Place imitation learning using NVIDIA Isaac Sim and ROS 2.
+This project implements a pick-and-place task using imitation learning.
+This is accomplished solely through simulation, without expensive hardware.
+The simulator uses NVIDIA Isaac Sim and requires ROS2 integration.

 ## Demo Video